lambert-li91/ML-TP/README.md

 The original data source: https://dandelion.eu/datamine/open-big-data/
 # How to execute
 Every script can be executed indivdually.
+Download the code to your own computer, open the script, andn run.

 You can also adjust the parameter settings as needed.